clevertree/flashback/docs/DEVELOPMENT_RULES.md

 - Use E2E cli regression test on big changes
 - All API tests must use cy.request<TYPE> and use the API request and response interfaces
 - E2E CLI scripts must not issue raw HTTP requests (curl/Invoke-WebRequest) for operations that should be performed by the Flashback client binary or server.
 Test server–client API interactions via the appropriate component (e.g., client CLI or a running server), not by simulating them directly in the script.
 - Do not put any E2E test logic in app source code (client or server).
-Avoid identifiers like 'clientA'/'clientB' in source.
 All testing code must live strictly in test files or scripts.
 The only exception is adding generic debug/verbose toggles that are useful outside tests as well.

 ## Build Requirements